emlid/emlid-docs/docs/reach/common/tutorials/analyzing-logs.md

 ###Number of Satellites

-**NSat** field contains three graphs.
+*NSat* field contains three graphs.

 <div style="text-align: center;"><img src="../img/reach/analyzing-logs/NSat.PNG" style="width: 800px;"></div>

-* The top graph shows **the Number of Valid Satellites**
+* The top graph shows *Number of Valid Satellites*

-* The middle graph shows **the Age of Differential**.
+* The middle graph shows *Age of Differential*.
 Age of differential indicates a time gap between corrections.
 It is always 0 for post-processing

-* The bottom graph shows **the Ratio Factor for AR Validation**.
+* The bottom graph shows *Ratio Factor for AR Validation*.
 AR ratio is a statistical value, showing how many times is the best solution better than the next one.
 When AR ratio rises above the value of 3, the solution is considered fixed

 The graph displays that we had fixed solution during almost the entire surveying time.
 You can see how long it takes to gain first fix.
 You also can see periods of time when the receiver loses fix and return to float, and how changed the AR ratio during the surveying time.